bri-sc/special-topics-ai-ml/maths/calculus.md

 The derivative of position with respect to time will give the velocity (speed) of the car.
 However, if we know the velocity as a function of time, we can find the position, by integration.
 ```

+## Further Reading

+To get a more fundamental understanding of calculus, I highly recomment the 3Blue1Brown video series on the subject.
+You can find the series [playlist on YouTube](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr).